Peter Scott (thief): Burglary

 Scott described himself as having been "sent by God to take back some of the wealth that the outrageously rich had taken from the rest of us".
-When Scott cased Viscount Kemsley's Dropmore House, he saw guests sitting down to dinner, and likened himself to "a missionary seeing his flock for the first time...
+When Scott cased Viscount Kemsley's Dropmore House in 1956, he saw guests sitting down to dinner, and likened himself to "a missionary seeing his flock for the first time...
 I decided these people were my life's work."

-Scott purchased a new suit before each job, so his presence would not be betrayed by his appearance.
-Disturbed during one burglary by a titled lady who appeared at the top of the stairs, Scott shouted to her "'Everything's all right, madam,'... and she went off to bed thinking I was the butler."
+Disturbed during one burglary by a titled lady who appeared at the top of the stairs, Scott, well-dressed, shouted to her "'Everything's all right, madam,'... and she went off to bed thinking I was the butler."
 If Scott was disturbed on other occasions he would reassuringly shout "It's only me!".

-In 1960 Scott stole a £200,000 necklace from the Italian actress Sophia Loren, who was in the United Kingdom filming The Millionairess.
-The theft from Loren was described as Britain's biggest jewellery theft, but Scott netted just £30,000 from a "fence" for the necklace.
+In 1960 Scott stole a necklace worth £200,000, described as Britain's biggest jewellery theft, from the Italian actress Sophia Loren, who was in the United Kingdom filming The Millionairess.
+Scott received £30,000 from a "fence" for the necklace.
 Loren later pointed at him on television saying that she came "from a long line of gipsies.
 You will have no luck".
 Scott subsequently lost every penny gambling in Cannes.

-In the 1950s and 1960s Scott would identify victims by reading the society columns in the Daily Mail and Daily Express.
+In the 1950s and 1960s Scott selected victims by reading the society columns in the Daily Mail and Daily Express.

-Although he claimed to have retired from his life of crime in the mid-1990s, Scott was jailed for three and a half years for handling stolen goods in 1998.
+Although he claimed to have retired from his life of crime in the mid-1990s, having served a total of twelve years from several prison sentences, Scott was jailed for three and a half years for handling stolen goods in 1998.
 His imprisonment stemmed from the 1997 theft of Pablo Picasso's painting Tête de Femme from an art gallery in Mayfair.
 Scott quoted poet William Ernest Henley to the police who arrested him, declaring that "Under the bludgeonings of chance, my head is bloody but unbowed."
-Scott would write that he had "an obscene passion for larceny" and described himself as "a man who has made all the mistakes that vanity, envy and greed create".
+Scott wrote that he had "an obscene passion for larceny" and described himself as "a man who has made all the mistakes that vanity, envy and greed create".